Learning Adversarial Markov Decision Processes with Delayed Feedback: Introduction

-We develop novel algorithms based on policy optimization that perform their updates whenever feedback is available and ignore feedback with large delay, and prove that they obtain regret of $\wt O(\sqrt{K} + \sqrt{D})$ under full-information feedback and $\wt O(K^{2/3} + D^{2/3})$ under bandit feedback, where $K$ is the number of episodes and $D$ is the sum of delays.
-To complement our results, we present nearly matching lower bounds of $\Omega(\sqrt{K} + \sqrt{D})$.
-See the detailed regret bounds and comparison to lower bounds in \cref{table:comparison}.
+We develop novel policy optimization (PO) algorithms that perform their updates whenever feedback is available and ignore feedback with large delay, and prove that they obtain high-probability regret bounds of order $\sqrt{K + D}$ under full-information feedback and $(K + D)^{2/3}$ under bandit feedback, where $K$ is the number of episodes and $D$ is the sum of delays.
+Unlike simple reductions that can only handle fixed delay $d$, our algorithms are robust to any kind of variable delays and do not require any prior knowledge.
+Furthermore, we show that a naive adaptation of existing algorithms suffers from sub-optimal dependence in the number of actions, and present a novel technique that forces exploration in order to achieve tight bounds.
+To complement our results, we present nearly matching lower bounds of order $\sqrt{K + D}$.
+See detailed bounds in \cref{table:comparison}.

-While we leverage algorithmic and technical tools from both multi-arm bandit (MAB) and adversarial MDP, their combination is a complex challenge that requires novel techniques and careful analysis.
-Namely, this paper is the first to tackle the challenges that arise with delays while learning the unknown dynamics of the MDP and ensuring sufficient exploration of the environment.
-Hopefully, our analysis paves the way for further theoretical research on the important subject of delays in RL.

-\subsection{Related Work}
+\subsection{Related work}

-\textbf{Delays in RL.} Although delay is a common challenge that RL algorithms need to face in practice \citep{schuitema2010control,liu2014impact,changuel2012online,mahmood2018setting}, the theoretical literature on the subject is very limited. \citet{katsikopoulos2003markov} considered delayed state observability, in which the state is observable in delay and the agent has to pick an action without full knowledge of its current state.
-They showed that, for fixed delay $d$, this problem can be reduced to a non-delayed MDP of size exponential in $d$. \citet{walsh2009learning} further studied this direction, and proved that this exponential dependence is necessary since the planning problem in this setting is computationally hard.
-They also provide the first sample complexity bounds assuming access to a planning oracle.
-The focus of this paper is the problem of delayed feedback rather than delayed state observability, and thus these results are only partially related as the challenges are different.
+\paragraph{Delays in RL.} Although delay is a common challenge RL algorithms need to face in practice \citep{schuitema2010control,liu2014impact,changuel2012online,mahmood2018setting}, the theoretical literature on the subject is very limited.
+Previous work only studied \emph{delayed state observability} \citep{katsikopoulos2003markov} where the state is observable in delay and the agent picks actions without full knowledge of its current state.
+This setting is much related to partially observable MDPs (POMDPs) and motivated by scenarios like robotics system delays.
+Unfortunately, even planning is computationally hard (exponential in the delay $d$) for delayed state observability \citep{walsh2009learning}.